alecGraves/Agentic/README.md

 **Define and quickly launch custom actions on code sections or whole files with `AI Agent Actions`:**
 ![Define and Run Custom Actions](pics/custom_actions.png)

-**Fast and streamlined interactive markdown chat interface with fully editable history:**
+**Fast and streamlined interactive markdown chat interface with fully editable history and prompts:**
 ![Markdown-formatted Documents are used for LLM Chat](pics/markdown_chat.png)

 ### Usage 🛠